 - NEDD 831 Values and Ethics for Leaders

 - NEDD 840 Trends and Issues in the Use of ICT in Education

-Two elective courses from the general graduate offerings at NIE, to be chosen in consultation with the Student Advisor.
+One elective course from the general graduate offerings at NIE to be chosen in consultation with the Student Supervisor.